Constellation-Labs/documentation-hub/validate/setup-guides/aws/createEC2.md

   - 64-bit (x86)
   - 22.04 LTS

 You may choose whatever distribution (distro) and version of your chosen distro that you are most comfortable with.
-However, you must use a Debian Linux distro to participate in Constellation Network's MainNet, IntegrationNet, or TestNet.
+However, you must use a Debian Linux distro to participate in Constellation Network's MainNet, IntegrationNet or TestNet.

 Most recommended are:
   - Debian